netbox-community/ansible_modules/docs/plugins/netbox_module_module.rst

         <div class="ansible-option-indent-desc"></div><div class="ansible-option-cell">

-      The asset tag of the inventory item
+      The asset tag of the modyle

       .. raw:: html